Point Cloud Resampling Through Hypergraph Signal Processing: Background

 \subsection{Hypergraph Signal Processing}

 Hypergraph signal processing (HGSP) is a framework based on the tensor representation of hypergraphs to capture high-order signal interactions \cite{d6}.
-In this framework, an $M$th-order $N$-dimensional representing tensor $A=(a_{i_1 i_2 \cdots i_M})\in \mathbb{R}^{N^M}$represents a hypergraph with $N$ vertices with hyperedges capable of connecting at most $M$ nodes.
+In this framework, an $M$th-order $N$-dimensional representing tensor $\mathbf{A}=(a_{i_1 i_2 \cdots i_M})\in \mathbb{R}^{N^M}$represents a hypergraph with $N$ vertices, where each hyperedge is capable of connecting at most $M$ nodes.
 Weights of hyperedges connecting fewer than $M$ nodes are normalized according to combinations and permutations \cite{d11}.